GoDaddy Website Builder Review - Is GoDaddy Good?

 - Email and Text Appointment Reminders: If you’ve ever run a company that requires customers to arrive on time, you know how much hassle this can create.
 This tool quickly and intuitively reminds customers of upcoming appointments via email or text.

-Specifically, you can integrate with as many social media platforms as desired and publish an unlimited number of posts each month.
+Specifically, you can integrate as many social media platforms as desired and publish an unlimited number of posts each month.
 You also get a huge boost to 25,000 marketing emails per month.
 If you have a medium to large audience or customer base and you use email marketing, this is an excellent improvement.

 Who Is the Premium Plan Best For?